 Women are gifted with the power to foster, grow, and birth new life into this world.
 To protect our ability to have children, women have evolved several adaptations to resist rapid fat loss and infertility.
 These adaptations include:

 - Increased body fat %.
-Women tend to have at least 10% more body fat stores and less muscle mass than males.
-This helps maximize the essential fatty acids and energy available to support fetal development without excess muscle mass stealing energy away from the baby.
-Though this is crucial for fertility, having less muscle can make weight loss more difficult.
+Women tend to have at least 10% more body fat stores and less muscle than men.
+Though this is crucial for fertility and childbearing, having less muscle mass also decreases metabolic rate, making weight loss more difficult.
 One way to counteract this (while improving overall health) is with resistance training and adequate protein intake (two powerful tips we will learn about later).
 Not only will this strategy help you gain muscle, but it will make it easier to control your appetite and lose fat.

 - Increased sensitivity to diet and lifestyle changes.
-Rapid decreases in calorie and/or carb consumption can cause rapid fluctuations in sex hormones, stress hormones, and thyroid function that impair fertility, mood, and fat loss.
-If you find keto diet to be too stressful for your body, then you may want to decrease carb consumption little by little until you find a carb limit that works for you.
+Significant decreases in calorie and/or carb consumption can cause rapid fluctuations in sex hormones, stress hormones, and thyroid function that can impair fertility, mood, and fat loss.
+If you find the keto diet to be too stressful for your body, then you may want to decrease carb consumption little by little until you find a carb limit that works for you.
 The same logic applies to calorie consumption as well.
-Rather than focusing on rapid fat loss, find a food intake level that helps you maintain your health, vitality, and fertility while you lose weight at a steady pace (1 to 2 pounds per week).
+Rather than focusing on rapid fat loss, aim for a gentle calorie deficit that helps you maintain your health, vitality, and fertility while losing weight at a steady pace (1 to 2 pounds per week).

 - Ravenous cravings and appetite changes throughout your menstrual cycle.
-Research data has found that women tend to eat more during the luteal phase of the menstrual cycle, compared to the follicular phase that leads up to ovulation.
+Research has found that women tend to eat more during the luteal phase of their menstrual cycle than during the follicular phase (which leads up to ovulation).
 Typically, we reach for a calorie-dense combination of fat and sweet, which is why candy bars and ice cream tend to find their way into your stomach around the beginning of your cycle.
 The best way to counteract these powerful cravings is to make sure you have healthy, keto-friendly alternatives at the ready.
 Allow yourself some room to enjoy keto desserts and snacks during this phase, knowing that you’ll find it easier to eat less and lose more fat as you progress through ovulation.
 (Just make sure you keep any high-carb, unhealthy snacks, desserts, and candy bars out of sight.)

-The Connection Between Keto, Weight Loss, and Your Menstrual Cycle
+The Connection Between Keto Diet for Women’s Weight Loss and Your Menstrual Cycle